Double machine learning to estimate the effects of multiple treatments and their interactions: DML partial linear model to estimate effects of multiple concurrent treatments and their interactions

 $g(\bm{X})$ is a function mapping the confounding covariates $\bm{X}$ to $\mathbb{R}$; $\varepsilon_{Y}$ is a noise term with $E[\varepsilon_{Y} \rvert \bm{A}, \bm{A}^\circ, \bm{X} ] = 0$. $\bm{\theta}$ and $\bm{\theta}^\circ$ are the coefficients for $\bm{A}$ and $\bm{A}^\circ$, which have a causal interpretation under strong unconfoundedness, positivity, and Theorem \ref{lemma: identification}.

-The treatment interactions $\bm{A}^\circ$ cannot be deterministically generated from $\bm{X}$, as the assignment mechanism typically only affects the individual treatments.
-However, interactions can still be confounded by $\bm{X}$ due to its influence on the individual treatment assignments.
+The treatment interactions $\bm{A}^\circ$ cannot be deterministically generated from $\bm{X}$, as the interactions are not directly assigned.
+However, interactions can still be confounded by $\bm{X}$ because the individual treatment assignments are dependent on $\bm{X}$.
 Since interactions may affect the outcome, they need to be included in the outcome model.